The Best Chili Recipe I’ve Ever Made (Slow Cooker)

 Technically you can skip the Masa Harina.
 It will still be great chili.
 But that corny flavor lends itself so well to beefy chili (why do you think we all love cornbread with our chili?) that I highly recommend adding it.
 (How many more times do you think I can work in the words beefy and corny?

-How to make chili in a crock pot
+How to make the Best Chili Recipe in a slow cooker

 One way to turn a regular chili recipe into the best chili recipe is to SIMMER.
 Long hours over low heat brings out all that flavor and gives the ingredients time to marry.
 That means it is perfect for the slow cooker, and perfect even for making ahead of time.
 If you make it a few days before you need it and let it sit in the fridge, the flavor is only going to intensify and be even more delicious.
 Obviously it’s also amazing straight out of the crock pot after 8 hours on low.
 This is also a great meal to freeze for later, just toss it in a ziplock.